*2016 electrical update

 Semi finished switch harness on the left and installed on the right.

 As it sits all engine relays, pedal switches and lights are functional.
-The interconnection to the dash sub-harness will be completed at later time.
+The

 As to how the engine will run and if will run will be discovered later.